-1. Step 1 consists in creating a new MicroEJ Platform configuration project.
-This project describes the MicroEJ

-Platform (MicroEJ architecture, metadata, etc.).

-- 2. Step 2 allows you to select which modules available in MicroEJ Architecture will be installed in the MicroEJ Platform. - 3.
-Step 3 builds the MicroEJ Platform according to the choices made in steps 1 and 2. - 4.
-Step 4 compiles a MicroEJ Application against the MicroEJ Platform in order to obtain an application file to link in the BSP. - 5.
-Step 5 consists in compiling the BSP and linking it with the MicroEJ Application that was built previously, in step 4. - 6.
-Step 6 is the final step: Deploy the binary application onto a board.
+- 1. Create a new MicroEJ Platform configuration project.
+This project describes the MicroEJ Platform to build (MicroEJ Architecture, metadata, etc.). - 2.
+Select which modules provided by the MicroEJ Architecture will be installed in the MicroEJ Platform. - 3.
+Build the MicroEJ Platform according to the choices made in steps 1 and 2. - 4.
+Compile a MicroEJ Application against the MicroEJ Platform in order to obtain an application file to link in the BSP. - 5.
+Compile the BSP and link it with the MicroEJ Application that was built previously in step 4 to produce a MicroEJ Firmware. - 6.
+Final step: Deploy MicroEJ Firmware (i.e. the binary application) onto a board.